moriire/baunlib/README.md

 - Once BaunLib is installed and running, users can navigate through the frontend to browse, search, and access educational materials in various STEAM and Robotics subjects.

-## Contributing

-Contributions to BaunLib are welcome!
-Please refer to the [Contribution Guidelines](CONTRIBUTING.md) for more information on how to contribute.

 ## License

 This project is licensed under the [MIT License](LICENSE).